 I’ll get into the specifics of what you can actually do but prepare yourself for this.
 Anytime I get a message like my husband filed for divorce but I don’t want one the first thing I say is to be prepared to set aside ego for the short term and do what it takes to get your marriage back on track.

 Note: I obviously don’t know you, your husband or your marriage.
 The advice given here is general based on what I often see in this situation.
-If you want to get more into the details then click here and tell me what you’re dealing with.
+If you haven’t already, make sure you take the marriage assessment quiz so we can focus on your marriage and how to get it back on track quickly.

 What Happens When You Don’t Want to Divorce Your Husband?